The Essential Guide to Understanding the RFP Process

 How many vendors should we invite to participate?

 Unfortunately, there is no easy answer to this question.
 Indeed, in certain categories, there are only a small number of suppliers who offer a particular good or service.
-So even if you wanted to invite 15 suppliers to bid, you might have to settle for three if that represents the entire ecosystem of providers.
+So even if you wanted to invite 15 suppliers to bid in your RFP, you might have to settle for three if that represents the entire ecosystem of providers.
 Other categories can be quite crowded, however, with tens or hundreds of vendors meriting consideration.
-Invite too few and you don’t have a representative sample.
+Invite too few to the RFP and you don’t have a representative sample.
 Invite too many and you’ll find that you’re investing time diving deep into offerings that don’t align with your organization’s needs.

 An approach that many strategic sourcing experts take is to run a two-step process.
 The first step involves issuing an RFI to a broad swath of vendors in a specific category.
 It is critically important that the RFI questionnaire be structured in such a way that the buyer is able to exclude particular vendors based on their responses to specific questions.
 The idea here is to winnow down the pool of suppliers to those that align well enough to merit inclusion in the RFP that follows.